Harian Metro: 2010s

-On 3 May 2010, Harian Metro became available in Sabah and Sarawak, and on 23 May 2010, its regional edition was officially launched in Kuching; the 64‑page edition was priced at RM1.50 and covered sports, education, and community events.
+On 3 May 2010, Harian Metro became available in Sabah and Sarawak.
+On 23 May 2010, its regional edition was officially launched in Kuching.
+The 64-page edition was priced at RM1.50 and covered sports, education, and community events.
 On 7 January 2013, the weekday entertainment pullout "Rentak Artis Popular" was shortened to "RAP".
 In October 2019, the weekend entertainment section "Bling" was renamed "RapXtra".

-2020s

-During the COVID‑19 pandemic, Harian Metro expanded public‑health and policy coverage and increased digital publishing via its website and mobile app.
-The paper ran features on community responses and collaborated with authorities and health professionals on public‑health information.
-It also launched digital initiatives offering exclusive content, interactive features, and online events.